 This has also influenced the daily life and culture of

 the people.
 Probably it becomes especially apparent from the way the

 young people dress themselves.
 And also the behaviour of the youths

 during festivities conforms more and more to what we can see in

-festivals like Losar ( New Year).
+Losar ( Sherpa New Year).